Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Do Prompt-Based Models Really Understand the Meaning of their Prompts?;** Albert Webson et al
 - **On the Relation between Sensitivity and Accuracy in In-context Learning;** Yanda Chen et al
 - **Meta-learning via Language Model In-context Tuning;** Yanda Chen et al
+- **Extrapolating to Unnatural Language Processing with GPT-3's In-context Learning: The Good, the Bad, and the Mysterious;** Frieda Rong